entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc:

--   yt-dlp supports only Python 3.8+, and may remove support for more versions as they become EOL; while youtube-dl still supports Python 2.6+ and 3.2+
+-   yt-dlp supports only Python 3.9+, and will remove support for more versions as they become EOL; while youtube-dl still supports Python 2.6+ and 3.2+
 -   The options --auto-number (-A), --title (-t) and --literal (-l), no